TomasRejhons/arch-base/Readme.md

 Collection of very simple scripts I'm using to automate Arch installation (the whole installation process takes < 10 minutes).
 The script is hardcoded for UEFI and BTRFS + snapper.

-Read through the manual installation process first! https://wiki.archlinux.org/index.php/installation_guide
+Learn the manual installation process first! https://wiki.archlinux.org/index.php/installation_guide

 Do a few dry runs on a virtual machine first!